How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

 The tray is divided into sections that can have different filter media in each, similar to a canister filter.

-There are a few other specialist filters such as wet/dry filters and protein skimmers, but these are for sophisticated setups and aren’t required for the majority of aquariums.
+There are a few other specialist filters such as wet/dry filters and protein skimmers, but these are for sophisticated setups and aren’t necessary for the majority of aquariums.

 If you need an aquarium filter, Amazon.com have a wide selection at competitive prices.

 If you decide to purchase one of the cheaper external canister brands, check the groove where the sealing ring sits very carefully.
-I have found poor finishing often leaves small amounts of material in or around the groove stopping the sealing ring seating correctly leading to leaking.
+I have found poor finishing often leaves small amounts of material in or around the groove stopping the sealing ring seating correctly, leading to leaks.

-I would strongly suggest testing a cheaper filter first so if it leaks it won't do any damage to flooring or furniture.
+I would strongly advise testing a cheaper filter first, maybe outside using a bucket as a substitute aquarium, so if the filter leaks it won't do any damage to flooring or furniture.

-When your aquarium filter needs cleaning, there is a set procedure to follow otherwise you will destroy all the useful bacteria that are living in the filter.
+When your aquarium filter needs cleaning, there is a set procedure to follow to avoid destroying all the beneficial bacteria living in the filter.
 To learn how and when to clean aquarium filters correctly go to this page…

 To learn about what filter media you should use and where to place it in your filter click here...